About Our Methodology

 What We Do

-We collect the most significant philosophical and scientific arguments about God's existence - both for and against - and evaluate each one based on empirical evidence and logical rigor.
-Every argument receives a soundness score and three god probability scores, one for each definition of God we track.
+We collect the most important arguments about God - both for and against - and judge each one on the evidence and the logic.
+Every argument gets a soundness score and three God probability scores, one for each definition of God we track.

-The result is a single probability meter on the homepage that represents the best available evidence on whether God exists.
-No opinions, no faith-based reasoning - just evidence and logic.
+The result is a single meter on the homepage that shows the best current odds that God exists.
+No opinions, no faith-based reasoning.
+Just evidence and logic.

 Three God Definitions

 "God" means different things to different people.
-To be precise, we track three distinct definitions:
+To keep things precise, we track three separate definitions:

-- Personal God - An omniscient, omnipotent, omnibenevolent being who created the universe and actively intervenes in human affairs.
-This is what most people mean by "God" and is the primary definition displayed on the homepage meter.
+- Personal God - An all-knowing, all-powerful, all-good being who created the universe and acts in human affairs.
+This is what most people mean by "God" and it's the score shown on the homepage meter.

-- Creator / Designer - An intelligent being that created or designed the universe, but may not be personal or interventionist.
+- Creator / Designer - An intelligent being that created or designed the universe, but may not be personal or step in.

-- Higher Power - A supernatural force or consciousness behind reality, which may not be a personal being or a designer.
+- Higher Power - A supernatural force or consciousness behind reality, not necessarily a being or a designer.

 Scoring System